LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 By:  Annie V Lam - Kura Labs

 # Purpose
-To build and test the URL shortner applicaition using Jenkins and deploy a URL shortner using Elastic Beanstalk.
+To build and test the URL shortener applicaition using Jenkins and deploy the URL shortener using Elastic Beanstalk.

 Previously, an EC2 that already has Jenkins installed was used.
-This deployment, requires a new EC2 to be created and Jenkins installed.
+This deployment, a new EC2 server was created and Jenkins installed.

 ## Step #1 Map out the Deployment